Ha0Tang/AttentionGAN/README.md

 ./scripts/conda_deps.sh (for Conda users)
 ```

-To reproduce the results reported in the paper, you would need one NVIDIA TITAN Xp GPUs.
+To reproduce the results reported in the paper, you would need an NVIDIA TITAN Xp GPUs.

 ## Dataset Preparation

 ## Generating Images Using Pretrained Model